Build Your Home

 You qualify once and have a single appraisal, loan originator, and closing process.
 This reduces the time it takes to build and move into your new home, protects you from unforeseen circumstances down the road, and saves you from paying double or triple closing costs.

-How to Get a VA Single Close Construction Loan
+How to Get a VA OTC Construction Loan

-If you’d like to see whether you qualify for a VA single close construction loan, connect with us.
-To get you started, we’ve outlined the steps and qualifications needed to help you understand the process.
+If you'd like to see whether you qualify for a VA OTC Construction loan, connect with us.
+To get you started, we've outlined the steps and qualifications needed to help you understand the process.

 The Financing Process

-By sharing basic information about the home you want to build, we’ll work with you to see if a VA single close construction loan meets your needs and whether you can get pre-approved for the loan.
+By sharing basic information about the home you want to build, we'll work with you to see if a VA OTC Construction loan meets your needs and whether you can get pre-approved for the loan.

 Next, we'll begin a more in-depth underwriting process to review your income, credit, ability to repay the loan, and other eligibility requirements.
 This will include demonstrating proof that you're eligible for VA benefits, either because you're a veteran, active member of the armed services, or qualifying spouse.